Basque Country independence: Polling

 The Euskobarómetro study in 2006 by the University of the Basque Country found that 33% of Basques had a “great or moderate desire” for independence from Spain with 47% with “little or no desire for Basque sovereignty.”
 In 2010, these changed to 30% and 55% respectively and in 2014 to 34% and 52%.

 A 2018 poll showed that 32% supported independence with 39% opposing.

 A 2019 poll showed that 31% supported independence with 48% opposing.
 27% had a great desire for independence, 29% had a little desire for independence and 38% had no desire for independence.

-A 2020 poll showed that 41% supported holding a referendum on Basque independence with and 31% opposing.
+A 2020 poll showed that 41% supported holding a referendum on Basque independence with 31% opposing.
 The first Naziometroa poll on Basque independence showed that 42.5% were in favour of an independent Basque state with 31.5% opposing.

 The second Naziometroa poll of March 2021 showed that 39.5% would be in favour of an independent Basque State with 29.5% against.

 The third Naziometroa poll of November 2021 showed that 40.5% were in favour of an independent Basque state, with 29.2% against, “all or most of the political parties have agreed to hold a referendum on an independent Basque state, it has been approved by Madrid/Paris, and is therefore fully recognised and official”.